 Discussions of concern and requests for support will be followed up in writing, using the referral form.
-The information will be sent via e-mail to First Contact.
-A copy is kept on the child's concern file - CPOM.
+Early help referrals are completed online using the following link: https://doitonline.durham.gov.uk/service/Early\Help\Referral via DCC CRM system.
+A copy is kept on the child's concern file.